The last piece in the contractor pension puzzle

 New Guidance

 Fortunately, in February, the Revenue issued new guidance that cleared up most of the 'blight.'
-Under the new terms, it became clear that the new guidance (BIM46001) confirmed that payment of a pension contribution is part of the normal costs of employing staff. ''As a result the 'wholly and exclusively' rules will generally only be considered in limited circumstances. ''This removed much of the uncertainty for contractors working via Umbrella companies and we were immediately able to invest substantial sums via salary sacrifice arrangements to save them considerable amounts of tax and NI'' says Harris but there still remained a question mark over the treatment of Controlling Directors and their Spouses who were still deemed to be at risk of refusal for tax relief if they made substantial pensions investments.,'' says Harris.
+Under the new terms, it became clear that the new guidance (BIM46001) confirmed that payment of a pension contribution is part of the normal costs of employing staff. ''As a result the 'wholly and exclusively' rules will generally only be considered in limited circumstances. ''This removed much of the uncertainty for contractors working via Umbrella companies and we were immediately able to invest substantial sums via salary sacrifice arrangements to save them considerable amounts of tax and NI'' says the IFA expert but there still remained a question mark over the treatment of Controlling Directors and their Spouses who were still deemed to be at risk of refusal for tax relief if they made substantial pensions investments.,'' says the IFA expert.

 The new guidance freed contractors to begin investing in pension funds again